-This picture-perfect view of Lake Bohinj is from Peč, a promontory on the lower slopes of Rudnica.
+This picture-perfect view of Lake Bohinj (see above) is taken from Peč, a promontory on the lower slopes of Rudnica.
 It is about a 40-minute round trip from the village of Stara Fužina, an hour if you take it slowly.
 You never get more than 100m above the water, but the views over Lake Bohinj, and the meadows along the way, are superb.
 The final view is beautiful, with the church and bridge acting as gatekeeper to the lake.
-We took this photo at the end of a glorious day in March.
+This photo was taken at the end of a glorious day in March.

 From the centre of Stara Fužina, cross the bridge over the river, heading east.
 Turn right down the small road after the wooden barn, following the flow of the river.
 After a while, you’ll cross the smaller Ribnica river and join a cycle path.
 After about 500m, the path rises gently to a road crossing the river from the right.
 Turn left here and follow the signs to Peč.

 You can extend the walk by following the marked trail to the summit of Rudnica (946m, 3hr round trip).
 This hill splits the Bohinj valley into its upper and lower halves and forms the southern side of the U-shaped valley.
 The ascent up Rudnica from Stara Fužina is lovely, gentler than Vogar or Studor (see below), and passes through forest, pastures and flower meadows.